Alawa people

 The Alawa people are an Indigenous Australian people from Arnhem Land in the Northern Territory of Australia.
 The suburb of Alawa in the Darwin's north, is named in their honour.

 Language

-The Alawa language is a non Pama-Nyungan language, classified by Jeffrey Heath as one of three of a subgroup, together with Marra and Warndarang, though this is now contested.
+The Alawa language is a non-Pama-Nyungan language, classified by Jeffrey Heath as one of three of a subgroup, together with Marra and Warndarang, though this is now contested.
 It had only 18 speakers in a report dated 1991 (Ethnologue).
 That number was reduced to 12 by 2013.
 The speakers of Alawa are mainly adults, and most of the Alawa speak Kriol, though there are Alawa language revival efforts at the Minyerri School in the Alawa community.

 Country

 Traditional Alawa territory covered some 1,600 mi2 and extended from the southern tributaries of the Roper River upstream from the mouth of the Hodgson River west to Roper valley; south to Mason Bluff (Mount Mueller) and Hodgson Downs; east to the headwaters of Mountain Creek.
+Many Alawa people now live in Minyerri.